fistons/harss-frontend/README.md

 how the authentication works in a few words.

-Please note that this workflow is far from perfect and will need some adjustement  (like sending/reading the refresh token as a HttpOnly cookie)
+Please note that this workflow is far from perfect and will need some adjustment  (like sending/reading the refresh token as a HttpOnly cookie)

 ### API side

 The API provide an unauthenticated endpoint to allow user to identify themself with their user and password.
-In case of successfull authenticated, the API returns in the response two tokens:
+In case of successfully authenticated, the API returns in the response two tokens:
  * One access JSON web token (aka JWT).
 It has a short TTL (15 minutes)
  * One refresh token with a long TTL

-The API provide a second endpoint that expect the regresh token and return a new access token.
+The API provide a second endpoint that expect the refresh token and return a new access token.

 ### Client side